Morning, Wednesday, 18th September 2019

 Park Inn Hotel, Mary Ann Street, Cardiff CF10 2JH

 THIS EVENT IS CPD CERTIFIED

-They will also examine wider issues for delivering housing across Wales – including improving the speed of planning decisions and how the Government can support SME housebuilders to further boost current housing supply.
+In the context of debate on potential opportunities presented by taking a partnership approach, delegates will also examine wider issues for delivering housing across Wales – including challenges around ensuring quality in future developments; improving the speed of planning decisions; and how the Government can support SME housebuilders to further boost current housing supply.

 Further sessions will consider the impact of Housing First pilot schemes, and will examine the implementation of the Rough Sleeping Strategy Action Plan 2018-2020 - including implementing localised strategies to tackle rough sleeping and supporting programmes of early intervention.